Phone-GWP-group

 Digital print

 Correx® is suited to digital printing.
-This process involves ink being added directly to the surface of the Correx® material (rather than being transferred from printing plates as per analogue methods).
+This process involves being added directly to the surface of the Correx® material (rather than being transferred from printing plates as per analogue methods).

 Screen printing